Mastering the Art of Litter Box Training: How to Train Cats to Use a Litter Box

-Once the box and litter are chosen, introduce your cat to their private potty.
+Once the box and litter are chosen, the first step to litter box train a kitten is to introduce your cat to their private potty.
 Place adult cats in the box and offer few words of encouragement.
 You might need to hold your kitten’s paws and help them scratch around a little to get the idea; the rest should come naturally.
-“Most cats easily adapt to a good, clean litter box,” says Dr. Bell.
+“Most cats easily adapt to a good, clean litter box,” Dr. Bell says.

 Your cat does their part by doing their business in a box; it’s your job to keep it clean.
 Dr. Bell warns that cats will avoid dirty litter boxes and find other places to go to the bathroom.
 If you’d rather your kitty didn’t make unexpected deposits behind the couch because you failed to scoop their litter box, scoop it at least once a day and empty, scrub, and refill the entire litter box once a week.